aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

-the type of auto fitting wrapped text.
+Gets the type of auto fitting wrapped text.

 **Returns:**
 int